slacy/openmusictheory.github.io/schemataContinuationPatterns.md

 ---
 layout: post
-title: Galant Schemata: Continuation Patterns
+title: Galant Schemata — Continuation Patterns
 ---

 The three schema below were described first by the eighteenth-century theorist Joseph Riepel.
 They are ["continuation patterns"](http://www.mtosmt.org/issues/mto.05.11.2/mto.05.11.2.eckert.html), often found after the first double bar in a minuet.
 The "Fonte" and "Monte" are both sequential, the "Ponte" is a way of extending a harmony.